3omdaughh/random-stuff/README.md

 # random-stuff
-Repo for some random stuff I created when I felt bored at home.
+Repo for some random stuff I created when I feel bored at home.